 3. Prevent Pests from Nesting

 Rodents can chew through wires or drop diseases in your air filter.
-Treat your garage with physical traps or poisons to remove any existing critters, and invest in pest prevention.
+Keep bugs out of your garage by treating it with physical traps or poisons to remove any existing critters, and invest in pest prevention.

-You’ll want to block any opening a rodent may have into your car by closing vents and covering exhaust pipes with bags.
-This keeps pests out as well as dust and debris.
+You’ll want to block any opening a rodent may have in your car by closing vents and covering exhaust pipes with bags.
+This keeps pests, dust, and debris out.
 You can also use dryer sheets or repellent scents like peppermint oil inside your car or garage to keep animals at bay.

 4. Fill Your Tank with Gas

-Auto enthusiasts have different feelings about how to manage your gas tank for storage, but the best bet is to fill ‘er up.
-A full tank with fuel stabilizers prevents moisture buildup, which otherwise could cause your fuel tank to rust.
+Auto enthusiasts have different opinions about how to manage a gas tank for winter vehicle storage, but the best bet is to fill it up.
+A full tank with fuel stabilizers prevents moisture buildup, which could otherwise cause your fuel tank to rust.

-Some collectors believe it’s best to remove fuel and store your car with a completely dry tank.
-This is a great way to avoid varnish and gum buildup, but it isn’t easy to remove every drop of fuel.
+Some collectors believe removing fuel and storing your car with a completely dry tank is best.
+This is a great way to avoid varnish and gum buildup, but removing every drop of fuel isn’t easy.
 Remaining fuel could allow for corrosion in your tank.
+If you’re having difficulty or want more solid guidance, check your owner’s manual for instructions on filling up/removing fuel from your car before storing.

 5. Check Fluids and Filters